-Frank Owen Goldberg was born on 28th February in 1929 in Toronto, Ontario, Canada.
-His father was Irving Goldberg and mother was Sadie Thelma.
+Frank Owen Goldberg was born on 28th February 1929 in Toronto, Ontario, Canada.
+His father was Irving Goldberg and his mother was Sadie Thelma.
 When Frank Gehry was a child, he built little buildings and cities with wooden pieces with his grandmother.

 He moved to America with his family in 1947 and lived in California.
 Initially, he worked as a driver of a delivery vehicle.
-He enrolled at Los Angeles City College and later studied at the School of Architecture of University of Southern California and graduated in 1954.
+He enrolled at Los Angeles City College and later studied at the School of Architecture of the University of Southern California and graduated in 1954.

 Frank Gehry used exposed plywood, chain link fence and corrugated steel in his various projects.
-Frank Gehry architecture achievements are Guggenheim Museum, Bilbao, Spain; Walt Disney Concert Hall, Los Angeles; Museum of Pop Culture, Seattle; Louis Vuitton Foundation, Paris, France; Vontz Center for Molecular Studies at the University of Cincinnati; MIT Ray and Maria Stata Center, Cambridge, Massachusetts; New World Center, Miami Beach; 8 Spruce Street, New York; Cinematheque Francaise, Paris; Art Gallery of Ontario, Toronto; MARTa Herford museum, Germany; Vitra Design Museum, Germany; Dancing House, Prague; Weisman Art Museum at the University of Minnesota and others.
-He also designed Dwight D. Eisenhower Memorial in Washington D.C.
+Frank Gehry architectural achievements are the Guggenheim Museum, Bilbao, Spain; Walt Disney Concert Hall, Los Angeles; Museum of Pop Culture, Seattle; Louis Vuitton Foundation, Paris, France; Vontz Center for Molecular Studies at the University of Cincinnati; MIT Ray and Maria Stata Center, Cambridge, Massachusetts; New World Center, Miami Beach; 8 Spruce Street, New York; Cinematheque Francaise, Paris; Art Gallery of Ontario, Toronto; MARTa Herford museum, Germany; Vitra Design Museum, Germany; Dancing House, Prague; Weisman Art Museum at the University of Minnesota and others.
+He also designed the Dwight D. Eisenhower Memorial in Washington D.C.